zdennis/activerecord-import/README.markdown

   require 'activerecord-import/active_record/adapters/fake_name_adapter'
 ```

-This allows an external gem to dyanmically add an adapter without the need to add any file/code to the core activerecord-import gem.
+This allows an external gem to dynamically add an adapter without the need to add any file/code to the core activerecord-import gem.

 ### Load Path Setup
 To understand how rubygems loads code you can reference the following: